 On June 26th the tag communicated with the satellite network and the tarpon had moved further south reaching Boca Grande at the mouth of Charlotte Harbor.
 Subsequently, the tarpon then began moving due west towards the edge of the west Florida shelf.

-We believe it is possible that this tarpon has gone seaward to spawn, possibly related to the moon period?
-The next new moon is on July 8th.
+We believe it is possible that this tarpon went seaward to spawn, possibly related to the moon period.
+The next new moon was on July 8th.
 We have data that indicate that tarpon spawn 2 days before the new moon.
-If tarpon T-264 stays out on the outer shelf until July 6th, it will provide good evidence of spawning.

-The moral of this story.
-It just goes to show, just when you thought you had it figured out, that there is ALWAYS a new wrinkle in the fascinating story of tarpon migrations, spawning and ocean habitat use.
+The moral of this story is that just when you thought you had it figured out, that there is ALWAYS a new wrinkle in the fascinating story of tarpon migrations, spawning and ocean habitat use.

 Summer 2012 Texas Tagging Update

-We were able to tag multiple fish in the Port O'Connor area this summer.
+We were able to tag multiple fish in the Port O'Connor area in the summer for 2012l.
 We obtained some interesting tag results.
-We were able to tag some fish with SPOT Tags (which permit instentaneous location data when the fish rolls) and modified PAT Tags (which permit limited instentaneous location data as well).
+We were able to tag some fish with SPOT Tags (which permit immediate location data).
 Below are some of the graphics on fish movements after tagging.

 2012 Tagging Video